-When the device is received, the model of the device should be checked to verify that the model number is one of those listed in Section 2.1.
+When the device is received, the model of the device should be checked to verify that the model number is one of those listed in Section 2.2.
 This can be accomplished using any of the following methods.

-- Physically checking the underside of the device - Once authenticated to the device the information is available to device users in the "About this Mac" overview, accessed from the menu, or within the System Information app
+- Once authenticated to the device the information is available to device users in the "About this Mac" ithin the System Information app